 How To Make Hot Coffee Fast With A Drip Coffee Machine

-This probably the easiest way of making you hot coffee instantly cold and is fairly similar to Japanese flash cold brewing.
+This is probably the easiest way of making your hot coffee instantly cold and is fairly similar to Japanese flash cold brewing.
 Be sure to get the ratio of water and ice spot on.